|1. Labor and Capital Growth|

 affect international trade and welfare of trading countries?

-Production: Factor growth may increase the output of both the exportable and the importable by the same rate.
+Production: Labor and capital growth may increase the output of both the exportable and the importable by the same rate.
 This kind of growth is called neutral growth.

 For example, if K and L grow by 5% (^K = ^L = 5%), then neutral growth occurs because both the outputs of the exportable and the importable grow by the same rate.